Updating Ombi¶

 . - Force

 This is a simple true/false switch - it will force the script to install the newest version, even if it's already installed.
-If the parameter isn't there, it's afalse
+If the argument isn't there, it's a false

 and force a reinstall.

-To pass parameters to a powershell script, you name them when calling the script as such:
+To pass arguments to a Powershell script, you name them when calling the script using the following syntax:

 script -parametername 'parametervalue' -parameter2name 'parameter2value